shrutiraj-student/second-demo/README.md

 <p>
   hello every one
 <p>
-this is me authoe shruti raj
+this is me authoe juhi